 Make sure your broker is registered with a legitimate international financial regulator.

 A reputable broker should disclose which agencies regulate it.
-As an example, this page on the eToro website lists not only the agencies that regulate it, but also the registration and license numbers under which it operates.
-Similarly, Schwab created a PDF that explains the specific protection that it offers customers and, more importantly, the regulations that govern those protections.
+As an example, this page on the eToro website lists not only the agencies the company is regulated by but also the registration and license numbers under which it operates.

 Of course, even reputable firms have occasional disgruntled customers, so traders should look for a pattern of excessive complaints and pay attention to the reasons for those complaints.